ablomm/ablomm-cpu/docs/assembler/expressions.md

 This example will compile to a machine code which contains the literal value of the expression.
 This is an example of a Gen Literal, which is discribed in the [Gen Literals section](#gen-literals).

-You may also include expression in constant identifier assignments and instruction operands:
+You may also include expressions in constant identifier assignments and instruction operands:

 ```asm
 value = 4 * 2;